 As I started to write this article, the thought came to me that people go to great lengths to protect their “STUFF!”
-We pay a lot of money to buy insurance to make sure we don’t lose our “stuff. “ We pay for burglar alarms to make sure no one takes our “stuff.”
+We pay a lot of money to buy insurance and install burglar alarms to make sure we don’t lose our “stuff. “

 I like “stuff” (as I get older, I like it less than I used to) but with growing older and hopefully a bit wiser, it’s clear to me that I can’t enjoy my “stuff” nearly as much when I’m stressed or anxious and certainly nowhere near as much if I’m sick or not feeling well.

 On-going, daily chronic stress, and anxiety (stress that continues after the stress-causing factor or stressor is gone) is the TRUE thief of our most important “stuff,” the burglar that will steal your day-to-day quality of life.
 Not only will it steal your ability to feel happy, centered, and peaceful today, and tomorrow, it can steal the number of tomorrows you have as well.

 In today’s age, stress is ubiquitous, far more common than iPhone.
 Truth be told, none of us can avoid it.
 Things that cause stress can be physical, psychological, or emotional and are by themselves not necessarily bad.
 Stress is an alarm, a bodily reaction to some set of circumstances that tell us we should consider reacting or doing something about the cause of the stress.

 If we didn’t feel the heat (a stressor) we wouldn’t know to remove our hand from a hot frying pan to prevent a burn.
 The pressure to perform well in our new job is a type of stress that if kept in perspective, can prepare us to perform as well as possible.